 The typical government-affiliated child abuse expert is not going to consider all of the medical history and background of the child or carry out a thorough investigation; they will give a generic response about the injury and try to say that the nature of the injury suggests that it was sustained as the result of abuse.
 However, in many situations, the mere nature of an injury does not say anything about how it was caused.
 For example, if a child has a broken bone, there is nothing about that broken bone in and of itself that would suggest non-accidental trauma.
 Making this type of determination requires looking at the child’s history and current circumstances, and considering alternative explanations or differential diagnoses from a medical standpoint.
 This is something that most child abuse experts and medical providers will ignore, and this leads to false charges of child abuse.

-For more information on Medical & Forensic Experts In CPS Cases, a free initial consultation is your next best step.
+For more information on Medical & Forensic Experts In CPS Cases, a consultation is your next best step.
 Get the information and legal answers you are seeking by calling (925) 900-5330 today.